-In the 90s, he spent four years as deputy chairman of the New Zealand Film Commission, and later relocated to Wellington to start three years teaching at drama school Toi Whakaari.
+In the 90s, he spent four years as deputy chairman of the NZ Film Commission, and later relocated to Wellington to do three years teaching at drama school Toi Whakaari.

 Later he completed a fellowship at England's prestigious Globe Theatre, and went on to tour the world as part of a Globe production of Hamlet, the play which first helped convince him to become an actor and writer.
 Another personal highlight is Children of the Sea, which began as a series of theatre workshops in Sri Lanka for survivors of tsunami and civil war.
 The play won four awards at the 2005 Edinburgh Festival.
 He also appeared in Kiwi drama Jinx Sisters, and in 2008 won a NZ Film and Television Award for best actor, after starring in short film The Graffiti of Mr Tupaia.